 On this note, above is an article of me published in an International Film Compendium by The American Film Market, which I am so proud of!
 It also moves me to see the incredible achievements of other women featured in the magazine from all over the world.
-Good for us!
 Another great publication like this, more accessible, is a magazine called “Where Women Create”, subscribe to this.

 If you like design, you might also find Cape Town fashion designer Benita Allen’s ‘Chica Loca’ range that I modeled very beautiful.

 Want more?
 Watch the video profile I produced of another Cape Town fashion designer, Ferial Johannes, who dressed me when I did loads of hosting work in Cape Town and who designed the dress I wore to Buckingham Palace!